Mass Effect: Foundation: Plot

+Publication

-PublicationFoundation is the first ongoing comics series set in the Mass Effect series and is the first series to be scripted by Walters on his own; Walters had worked on some of the franchise's mini-series prior to Foundation, and was responsible for reviewing other writers' contributions to the script.
+Foundation is the first ongoing comics series set in the Mass Effect series and is the first series to be scripted by Walters on his own; Walters had worked on some of the franchise's mini-series prior to Foundation, and was responsible for reviewing other writers' contributions to the script.
 Walters noted that he was able to fully commit to a longer series with the release of Mass Effect 3 in March 2012 and conclusion of the production schedule for its downloadable content by early 2013.
 Walters said that the development of Foundation's main character is different from other prominent female characters in the series, as the concept for this character came about through the comic first, and that her story and background could be developed without being filtered through the perception of a player character like Shepard.

 Foundation features a story that runs parallel to the game trilogy and is designed to expand the universe as a whole.
 Previous Mass Effect comics have focused on the supporting cast of the series and sets its story from the main events of the trilogy.
 Walters explained that Foundation continued with this creative direction due to the difficulty of representing a canonical Shepard without invalidating players' choices in the games, and that it is impossible to explore the backstory of a younger Shepard as Shepard's gender, class, first name and facial appearance are varied and customised by players.
 Walters explained that certain fan favorite characters are featured in the series, and that the series was conceived to flesh out some of the existing backstories of the featured characters, or expand upon story points which were only hinted at or alluded to in the games.
 The story does so by making connections between the characters' backstories to the villain of Mass Effect 3: Citadel as part of its narrative.
 For example, Issue #5 which follows Miranda Lawson and Jacob Taylor is a direct tie in to Mass Effect 2.